-Open to visitors THURSDAYS, FRIDAYS and SATURDAYS from Noon to 4 pm
+Open to the public Thursday, Friday and Saturday from Noon to 4 pm